Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 ### (4) Calculate the binding degree of the whole sequence

-For each window, we compute the associativity expectation based on the probability distribution properties:
+For each window, we compute the affinity expectation based on the probability distribution properties:
-According to the boundary conditions, we should ensure that when the probability distribution is [0.5, 0.5, 0], the normalized associativity should be 0.6, when [0, 0.5, 0.5], the normalized associativity should be 0.4, [0 ,1,0] is 0.7, so it can be determined
+According to the boundary conditions, we should ensure that when the probability distribution is [0.5, 0.5, 0], the normalized affinity should be 0.6, when [0, 0.5, 0.5], the normalized affinity should be 0.4, [0 ,1,0] is 0.7, so it can be determined
-The median value greater than 0.6 is 0.7, the median value in the middle is 0.5, and the median value is less than 0.3, so the theoretical expectation of the normalized degree of association after piecewise normalization is obtained: e = 0.7×a + 0.5×b + 0.3×c
+The median value greater than 0.6 is 0.7, the median value in the middle is 0.5, and the median value is less than 0.3, so the theoretical expectation of the normalized degree of affinity after piecewise normalization is obtained: e = 0.7×a + 0.5×b + 0.3×c
 The expected maximum value is 0.7 and the minimum value is 0.3, and we want to expand it to 0 to 1 If the expectation keeps the original value p=e between 0.4 and 0.6, if it is greater than 0.6, the range of 0.6-0.7 needs to be expanded to between 0.6-1 according to the normalization principle.
 The formula is p= (1-0.6) (e -0.6)0.7-0.6+0.6; if between 0.4-0.3
 The formula is p= (0.4-0)(e-0.4)0.4-0.3+0.4.